Note

 Staff and Faculty Computer Refresh Program

-Emerson College replaces faculty and staff computers every five years to maintain up-to-date technology, improve security, and ensure compatibility with the latest software.
+Emerson College replaces faculty and staff computers every six years to maintain up-to-date technology, improve security, and ensure compatibility with the latest software.

 Who Does This Apply To?